ylacaute/oh-my-zsh/README.md

  * Add Thorpora theme
  * Modify the template in order to be ready to use

+It is a personnal configuration but feel free to use it.

 ### Basic Installation

 Oh My Zsh is installed by running one of the following commands in your terminal.
 You can install this via